Softcover, b&w & color, 160 pages

 —Dan Kois, Slate Book Review

-In Rules for Dating My Daughter, Mike Dawson uses the power visual storytelling to offer original, compelling and funny commentary on fatherhood, gun rights, the gender of toys, and the possibility of staying sane in a world full of contrasts, where school shootings and Disney princesses get the same top billing.
-Rules… is the perfect guide to today's vexing mediascape.
+Mike Dawson uses visual storytelling to offer original, compelling, and funny commentary on fatherhood, gun rights, the gender of toys, and staying sane in a world where school shootings and Disney princesses get equal billing.

 Simultaneously political, philosophical, and humorous, these first-person cartoon essays all seek to answer the book’s central question, Am I Good?

 Mike Dawson’s work includes the graphic novels Freddie & Me and the Ignatz Award winning Troop 142, as well as the YA basketball graphic novel, The Fifth Quarter.
 He has published humor comics and strips examining issues of parenting and politics at The Nib, Slate, The New Yorker, The Comics Journal and Upworthy.
 His comics have been nominated for multiple Eisner and Ignatz Awards as well as the Slate Cartoonists Studio Prize.
 He lives alongside the scenic Jersey Shore with his partner and two children.